webpack/webpack-cli/OPTIONS.md

   --no-snapshot-resolve-build-dependencies-hash                                      Negative 'snapshot-resolve-build-dependencies-hash' option.
   --snapshot-resolve-build-dependencies-timestamp                                    Use timestamps of the files/directories to determine invalidation.
   --no-snapshot-resolve-build-dependencies-timestamp                                 Negative 'snapshot-resolve-build-dependencies-timestamp' option.
+  --snapshot-unmanaged-paths <value...>                                              A RegExp matching an unmanaged directory.
+A path to an unmanaged directory.
+  --snapshot-unmanaged-paths-reset                                                   Clear all items provided in 'snapshot.unmanagedPaths' configuration.
+List of paths that are not managed by a package manager and the contents are subject to change.
   --stats [value]                                                                    Stats options object or preset name.
   --no-stats                                                                         Negative 'stats' option.
   --stats-all                                                                        Fallback value for stats options when an option is not defined (has precedence over local webpack defaults).